The League of Extraordinary Gentlemen (film): In other media

 A novelization of the movie, written by Kevin J. Anderson, was published shortly before the film's release.

 The soundtrack album, the score was composed by Trevor Jones and was released by Varèse Sarabande on iTunes, and later online.
 It was not sold in stores in the United States.

 In the season 10 Family Guy episode "Amish Guy", Peter Griffin wants to ride a roller coaster based on the film called The League of Extraordinary Gentlemen: The Ride.

 Reboot

-The Tracking Board reported in May 2015 that 20th Century Fox and Davis Entertainment had agreed to develop a reboot, in hope of launching a franchise, and that a search was underway for a director.
+The Tracking Board reported in May 2015 that 20th Century Fox and Davis Entertainment had agreed to develop a reboot, in the hope of launching a franchise, and that a search was underway for a director.
 John Davis told Collider in an interview that the film would be "female-centric".
 These plans were reportedly scrapped after the 2019 Disney–Fox merger.
 However, The Hollywood Reporter revealed in May 2022 that the reboot was back on track as a Hulu release, with Justin Haythe writing, and producer Don Murphy returning, alongside Susan Montford and Erwin Stoff of 3 Arts Entertainment.